MingwangZhong/NCX-mediated-EADs-in-LQT2/README.md

 ## Implementation

-For a running with 15 beats and pacing cycle length 4 s, 2 hours are needed on GeForce GTX TITAN.
-Another c language version of this code is also provided under the folder `cVersion/`.
-The c language version is around 20 times slower than the CUDA version.
+For a simulation with 15 beats and pacing cycle length 4 s, the running time is ~2 hours on GeForce GTX TITAN.
+Another c language version of this code is also provided under the folder `cVersion/`, which is around 20 times slower than the CUDA version.

 **Compile the code**

 ```
 nvcc cell.cu -O3 -lm -arch sm_30  -o cell -w
 ```